 If caught and treated early on, kidney disease progression can be slowed and help patients avoid ever reaching dialysis.
 However, given people can lose up to 90% of kidney function before experiencing symptoms, early detection and lifelong support are essential to preventing avoidable kidney failure and reducing pressure on our health system.

-Kidney Health Australia has proposed a $10 million preBudget investment over four years to fund:
+Kidney Health Australia has proposed a $10 million pre-Budget investment over four years to fund:

 a national early detection and awareness initiative, and